-4) Vulnerability assessment: This process allows candidates to systematically review the network system if it's susceptible to any vulnerabilities and recommendations remedies to do away with it.
+4) Vulnerability assessment: This process allows candidates to systematically review the network system if it's susceptible to any vulnerabilities and recommendations for remedies to do away with it.
 It processes up to four steps that is testing, analysis, assessment, and redemption.
 It prevents future issues and tackles them without any difficulty.

-5) Computer Forensics: It is an application to prevent any cyber attack by interrogation and analyzing data and security policies.
+5) Computer Forensics: It is an application to prevent any cyber attack by interrogating and analyzing data and security policies.
 Computer forensics is data recovery by legal security policies and guidelines.
 It is one of the vital skills one cybersecurity analyst must possess.

 6) Scripting: The computer has a language of its own.
-Credential training most delivers insights on the forums and codes like Python, C++, or Java.
+Credential training delivers insights on forums and codes like Python, C++, or Java.
 These scripts are some of the most commonly used and essential writing for anyone who sought any job in the IT industry.
 Scripting is a must-needed skill required for cybersecurity analysts.

 They must also create analytical tools and take part in security architectural reviews.
 A cybersecurity analyst must acquire a broad range of skills and knowledge to carry out complex tasks while competing against other candidates.

-You can attend any reputable university which lets you acquire all the needs and qualifications for a cybersecurity analyst.
+You can attend any reputable university which lets you acquire all the needs and qualifications of a cybersecurity analyst.
 You shall not hesitate in enlisting yourself in a coding Bootcamp.
 Online boot camps provide crash courses and workshops to educate one in this field.
 They often lead to information security analyst certification.

 There are also numerous certifications for cybersecurity analysts, which is beneficial for candidates at entry-level and existing cybersecurity analysts.
 Some of the best credentials for cybersecurity analysts are listed below: